Icosahunter/nailclipper/README.md

 `appauthor`: The author of your application.
 Used with `cache_dir=CacheDir.AUTO`.

+`background`: The background for the thumbnail.
+This can be a color tuple `(R, G, B, A)` or a path to an image.
+If an image it will be resized with ResizeStyle.FILL to the final size of the thumbnail.
+Even if you use ResizeStyle.FIT this can still have use as it will show through for images with transparent parts.

+`foreground`: An overlay to put on top of the thumbnail.
+This can be `None` (doesn't apply a foreground), or a color tuple `(R, G, B, A)` or a path to an image.
+If an image it will be resized with ResizeStyle.FILL to the final size of the thumbnail.

 `mask`: The path to a mask image to apply to the thumbnails.
-The mask will be scaled to the requested thumbnail sizes, so it is suggested to supply the mask as a 1024x1024 (XXLARGE) size.
+The mask will be scaled with ResizeStyle.STRETCH to the thumbnail size, so it is suggested to supply the mask as a 1024x1024 (XXLARGE) size.
 You probably want to use `resize_style=ResizeStyle.FILL` if you are using a mask.

 `upscale`: If `true` images are upscaled if the requested thumbnai size is actually larger than the source image.

 `cache_dir`: Can be one of the special CacheDir options or a string or pathlike object.
 This is the directory where thumbnails will be stored.
 - `CacheDir.FREEDESKTOP`: The thumbnail directory as specified by the Freedesktop Thumbnail Specification.
-- `CacheDir.NAILCLIPPER`: Uses a directory for a 'nailclipper' app in the default application cache directory.
 - `CacheDir.TEMP`: Uses a temporary directory that is deleted when the thumbnail manager is deleted.
 - `CacheDir.AUTO`: If the appname and appauthor options are set, this puts the thumbnails is the correct cache directory for your application.
-Otherwise this is the same as CacheDir.NAILCLIPPER.
+Otherwise this is the same as CacheDir.TEMP.

 `non_standard_cache_dir`: In case you want to use non-freedesktop-compliant features, but only sometimes, this puts the non-compliant thumbnails in a different directory.
 - `CacheDir.FREEDESKTOP`: While you could use this value for this option... you really shouldn't.
-- `CacheDir.NAILCLIPPER`: Uses a directory for a 'nailclipper' app in the default application cache directory.
 - `CacheDir.TEMP`: Uses a temporary directory that is deleted when the thumbnail manager is deleted.
 - `CacheDir.AUTO`: If cache_dir is FREEDESKTOP, will act the same as CacheDir.AUTO for cache_dir, otherwise it will simply be the same as cache_dir.